You have read this article downloads /

 Outside Oslo, the fabric line I designed for The Needle Shop, is now stocked at Purl Soho.
 A beautiful store in New York City, Purl Soho has an equally lovely blog that showcases projects made from the goodies they sell.
 Check out these Oslo tote bags that take just twenty minutes to whip up.
 Find a link to the instructions in The Purl Bee post right here.

-You have read this article bag / design work / sewing / tutorials with the title September 2011.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/09/make-simple-tote-bags-with-purl-bee.html.
+with the title September 2011.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/09/make-simple-tote-bags-with-purl-bee.html.
 Thanks!

 Free vector ornaments and frames